 Although they may be passed off as simple physical activities, these practices are actually mystical, intellectual, and theological systems.

-Yoga can easily lead to the exploration of other New Age philosophies such as Eastern meditation, guided imagery, and astral projection, which can develop into questionable philosophies and cause psychosis.
+Yoga can easily lead to the exploration of other New Age philosophies such as Eastern meditation, believing in Angel Numbers, guided imagery, and astral projection, which can develop into questionable philosophies and cause psychosis.

 Yoga focuses on feelings